-1.18 We have reviewed the expenses incurred in the DB section during RP5.
+1.18 We have reviewed the expenses incurred in the DB section during RP6.
 Overall, the level of expenses appears to be at the higher end of the typical range, when compared to data published by the Pensions Regulator.
 We suggest that the Utility Regulator explores this point further with NIEN to understand the reasons why and consider if any further action is required.

-RP6 allowances
+RP7 allowances

-- 1.19 In addition to reviewing the approach to funding and benefit provision in the NIEPS, when considering RP6 allowances, the terms of reference also require GAD to comment on a number of other areas (some of which are non-actuarial, or specific to RP6) which can affect the allowable pensions costs for RP6. - 1.20 NIEN have requested £84million in pension allowances for RP6.
-This amount includes a request for deficit contributions for the two years after the end of the existing recovery period agreed following the 2014 valuation. - 1.21 At RP5, one of the Competition and Markets Authority (CMA) decisions involved basing price control allowances on a similar approach to that used by Ofgem, by adopting their Pension Deficit Allocation Methodology (PDAM) framework. - 1.22 In submitting information for RP6, NIEN set out their requested pension cost allowances based on their interpretation of the PDAM requirements and relevant RP5 decisions.
+- 1.19 In addition to reviewing the approach to funding and benefit provision in the NIEPS, when considering RP7 allowances, the terms of reference also require GAD to comment on a number of other areas (some of which are non-actuarial, or specific to RP7) which can affect the allowable pensions costs for RP7. - 1.20 NIEN have proposed a refund of £20 million in pension allowances for RP7. - 1.21 At RP5, one of the Competition and Markets Authority (CMA) decisions involved basing price control allowances on a similar approach to that used by Ofgem, by adopting their Pension Deficit Allocation Methodology (PDAM) framework. - 1.22 In submitting information for RP7, NIEN set out their requested pension cost allowances based on their interpretation of the PDAM requirements and relevant RP5 and RP6 decisions.
 The PDAM approach involves the creation of two subfunds; one in respect of benefit accrual up to 31 March 2012 (the "cut-off date") and one for benefit accrual after the cut-off date.
 Shareholders are fully responsible for any deficits emerging in the post cut-off date subfund (referred to as the "incremental deficit"), whilst consumers effectively guarantee any deficits emerging in the pre cut-off date subfund (referred to as the "established deficit").